AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/review-address-review-comments.md

 As an author, you can address comments in a topic using the Web Editor.
 The comments are loaded based on the review task selected in the Review panel.
 For more details, view the **Review** panel ![](images/active-review-tasklist-icon.svg) feature description in the [Left Panel](../user-guide/web-editor-features.md#id2051EA0M0HS) section.

-The following sections describe ways of editing comments in the Web Editor.
+The following sections describe ways of addressing comments in the Web Editor.

 An author can address comments in a document from the Web Editor.
 Visual indicators are provided indicating whether comments that were inserted \(text\), deleted or highlighted.
 Also the type of comment is mentioned at the top of every comment entry.